jlidard/jlidard.github.io/_pages/about.md

 PhD I've spent time at [Toyota Research Institute](https://www.tri.global/) working on [human-interactive driving](https://www.tri.global/our-work/human-interactive-driving).

 I design algorithms that enable robots to intelligently interact with and learn from people.
 One of my key interests is [value alignment](https://en.wikipedia.org/wiki/AI_alignment) from an [optimal control](https://en.wikipedia.org/wiki/Optimal_control) perspective: AI systems may offer strong performance but lack nuance in their understanding of intuitive and safe behaviors.
-To bridge this gap, I am working to enable robots to closely mimic people through [imitation](https://en.wikipedia.org/wiki/Imitative_learning) while still retaining the ability to optimize their long-term behavior.
+To bridge this gap, I am working to enable robots to closely mimic people through [imitation](https://en.wikipedia.org/wiki/Imitative_learning) while optimizing their long-term behavior for safety and robustness.
 My long-term goal is to enable robots to continuously adjust their strategies through [feedback](https://en.wikipedia.org/wiki/Feedback) during training, evaluation, and deployment.

 `jlidard` at `princeton` dot `edu`